MichielStock/Kronecker.jl/docs/src/man/types.md

 The abstract type at the top of the hierarchy of `Kronecker.jl`'s type system is `GeneralizedKroneckerProduct` a subtype `AbstractMatrix`. `GeneralizedKroneckerProduct` contains all subtypes which contain a Kronecker product.

 Pure Kronecker products, i.e., all expressions that can be written as `A ⊗ B`, with `A` and `B` `AbstractMatix` types are part of the abstract type `AbstractKroneckerProduct <: GeneralizedKroneckerProduct`.
 Concrete instantiations are stored in the structure `KroneckerProduct <: AbstractKroneckerProduct`, a container for `A` and `B`.
+Instances of `KroneckerProduct` structs are annotated with the element type of the Kronecker product (promoted from the element types of `A` and `B`) and the types of `A` and `B`.

 For Kronecker powers, iterative multiplications of the same matrix, i.e.,

 ```math
 \bigotimes_{i=1}^K A = A\otimes A \otimes \ldots \otimes A\,,